bioinformatics-core-shared-training/r-basics/setting_up.md

 ![](images/install_tidyverse.png){width=90%}

-# Check everything is set up correctly
+# Checking everything is set up correctly

 In the Console tab in RStudio, type the following commands at the `>` prompt: